Frequently Asked Questions

 How Does An Acu-Membership Work?

-Sign up to become an Acu-Member at The Wellness Studio and enjoy two acupuncture sessions each month at a discounted rate of $129 per month!
-If you become an Acu-Member on January 5th, the 5th day of each month will be your personal anniversary date going forward.
-This is the day your acupuncture sessions will restart each month & the day your automatic payment will be withdrawn.
+For $149 per month, enjoy two acupuncture sessions at a discounted rate.
+These acupuncture sessions must be used before your next month payment is due.
+For example, if you become an Acu-Member on January 1st, the 1st day of each month will be your "restart" date going forward.
+Payments are also set up on an automatic payment.
 You can cancel the membership at any time with a 30 day notice.

 Can I Add Additional Services To My Acu-Membership?

-You can add Cupping to your acupuncture sessions for an additional $20/session.
+You can add Cupping to your acupuncture sessions for an additional $30 per session.

-You can add Gua Sha to your acupuncture sessions for an additional $10/session.
+You can add Gua Sha to your acupuncture sessions for an additional $20 per session.

-You can purchase additional acupuncture sessions at the regular price of $79/session if you required more than two acupuncture sessions per month to manage your symptoms.
+You can purchase additional acupuncture sessions at the regular price of $79 per session if you required more than two acupuncture sessions per month to manage your symptoms.

 What About Unused Acupuncture Sessions?

-When you are an Acu-Member, your session(s) must be used each month by your anniversary date or they will expire.
+When you are an Acu-Member, your session(s) must be used each month by your membership restart date or they will expire.
 Unused acupuncture sessions do not roll into the next month.

 Can My Family Have A Membership?